 Milled chia seeds are ground to a fine powder so you can easily mix these into drinks like smoothies with no fuss.
 They can also be used in baking as an extra ingredient for making cakes or brownies with some added protein.
 Whole chia seeds could even be sprinkled onto your morning porridge, granola, or yoghurt - it is that simple!

 When putting dry chia seeds in water, they create a jelly-like mixture that can be used as an egg replacement, to thicken sauces and even used to make sugar-free jams, puddings, and bakes.

 Chia seeds are suitable for both vegetarians and vegans as they are a completely natural, plant-based food.

-In fact, they can be very beneficial to include in a vegan or vegetarian diet as they contain lots of protein and omega 3 fatty acids, commonly acquired through meat or fish, which might otherwise be missing in a more restrictive diet.
+They can be very beneficial to include in a vegan or vegetarian diet as they contain lots of protein and omega-3 fatty acids, commonly acquired through meat or fish, which might otherwise be missing in a more restrictive diet.

 Chia seeds are native to Mexico and Guatemala and were once a staple food in Aztec culture.
 The word ‘chia’ itself is derived from the Aztec word ‘chian’ which means ‘oily’ and refers to the seed’s natural oils and fats.

 After the Spanish conquest of the Aztec Empire, the cultivation of chia seeds declined, but their high nutritional value has led to renewed popularity and now they are grown and shipped all over the world.

 Chia seeds come from the plant known as Salvia hispanica, which is a species of sage in the mint family (Lamiaceae).

 These plants are incredibly easy to grow, especially in warm climates – just lay a nylon or linen cloth onto a plate, scatter the seeds lightly on top and keep them damp by misting regularly.
 The plant should sprout and be ready to harvest in just a few days.